collective/collective.workspace/README.rst

 Compatibility
 -------------

-For Plone 5.2 use version 3.x.
-For Plone 4.3, 5.0 and 5.1 you should use version 2.x.
+For Plone 5.1 and 5.2 you should use version 3.x.
+For Plone 4.3 and 5.0 you should use version 2.x.

 Custom Workspace Groups
 -----------------------